muxcmux/wscomm/README.md

 This is a proof-of-concept demo, which shows communication between multiple clients via WebSockets.

+## Requirements

+In order to run a fully functional demo on your computer, you will need:

+  * ruby 1.9 + a few gems (I'm running 1.9.3 with rvm)
+  * a webkit browser - either Chrome or Safari
+  * a webkit mobile browser - preferably iOS >= 4.2 (not tested on android webkit)
+  * a few minutes

 ## Install

 Clone this repository to your local machine